Fleker/Gltn/_nightlies/docs/docs/02_Plugins/05_Custom_Exports.md

 * name - This is the name of your format, what will be displayed in the export button
 * icon - This is an optional icon for your format.
 It can be an image or a font-awesome icon (without 'fa-' included)
 * callback - This is the function that will run if the user selects your export button.
 This function should take the input, convert the file, and download it to the user's computer

+If docView is `false`, you should also supply an additional parameter

+* extension - The file extension that will be used for the converted file